NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-Nonadiabatic events such as photoinduced ring opening, electronically driven isomerization, or internal conversion at conical intersections play a central role in modern photochemistry and molecular photophysics \cite{CrespoHernndez2004, Melchiorre2022}.
-Although the nonadiabatic transitions themselves typically occur on femtosecond timescales \cite{deNaldaBanares2014}, the overall kinetics of excited-state processes may span many orders of magnitude.
-Access to conical intersections or other electronically coupled regions can require thermally activated motion, diffusion through complex phase-space landscapes, or escape from long-lived excited-state minima \cite{DomckeYarkonyKoppel2011, deNaldaBanares2014}.
-Examples of such slow photoinduced processes include electron transfer \cite{Marcus1964_ET}, (pre)dissociation \cite{Kato1995, Sato2001}, photoisomerization \cite{Gida2002, Ma2024, Ma2025}, and intersystem crossing \cite{Penfold2018}.
-Consequently, many photochemical reactions constitute kinetically rare events despite their ultrafast microscopic dynamics.
+Nonadiabatic processes are characterized by transitions between electronic states.
+They are central to modern photochemistry and molecular photophysics, encompassing a wide range of reactions like ring-opening, isomerization, and bond dissociation.~\cite{CrespoHernndez2004, Melchiorre2022} Although nonadiabatic transitions typically occur on femtosecond timescales,\cite{deNaldaBanares2014} the overall kinetics of excited-state processes may span many orders of magnitude.
+The apparent conflict between the contrasting timescales can be attributed to the low transition probabilities from weak electronic couplings and the low accessibility of electronically coupled regions, which may require thermally activated motion, diffusion through complex phase-space landscapes, or escape from long-lived excited-state minima.\cite{DomckeYarkonyKoppel2011, deNaldaBanares2014}

-At the same time, the mixed quantum-classical simulation methods commonly used to study these processes \textit{in silico} are computationally demanding.
-This makes it highly desirable to employ enhanced-sampling techniques capable of extracting statistically meaningful information from a limited number of trajectory time steps.
+Consequently, many of the nonadiabatic processes manifest as kinetic rare events despite the ultrafast nature of the underlying microscopic dynamics.
+General examples include electron transfer\cite{Marcus1964_ET}, predissociation\cite{Kato1995, Sato2001}, photoisomerization\cite{Gida2002, Ma2024, Ma2025}, and intersystem crossing\cite{Penfold2018}, which can span a wide range of timescales, from ultrafast to slow regimes.
+More concrete examples are the minor photodissociation channel of ammonia, NH$_3$ $\to$ NH + H$_2$ with a quantum yield of less than one percent, requiring tens of thousands of brute-force surface hopping trajectories to characterize statistically,\cite{Bachmair2025} and the intersystem crossing in sulfur-substituted nucleobases, which involves long-lived triplet states whose formation and decay are difficult to access computationally due to the low probability of the relevant spin-forbidden nonadiabatic transitions.\cite{Duwal2025} These examples highlight the need to redirect the computational effort on the rare reactive events themselves, rather than the long waiting times between them, regardless of how such waiting times arise.